|Birth: ||Nov. 7, 1850|

-Of course, it is now 82 years after the fact and obviously I am biased toward a decision in favor of my family, BUT it seems very strange that a man who murdered two brothers during a meeting in his office and was "acquitted by the jury after a deliberation of forty minutes" in the first trail and was "acquitted … by an instructed vertict (sic) at the request of the District Attorney" in the other trail received as VERY SIGNIFICANT benefit in having both trail take place in his own home town.
+Of course, it is now 82 years after the fact and obviously I am biased toward a decision in favor of my family, BUT it seems very strange that a man who murdered two brothers during a meeting in his hometown in the office of his attorney and was "acquitted by the jury after a deliberation of forty minutes" in the first trial and was "acquitted … by an instructed vertict (sic) at the request of the District Attorney" in the other trial received as VERY SIGNIFICANT benefit in having both trials take place in his own hometown.

 Absalom Miller (1802 - 1877)

 Fountain Fox Miller (1884 - 1921)*